lzhangbj/academic-kickstart/content/home/publications.md

 weight = 90  # Order that this section will appear.

 title = "Publications"
-subtitle = "my publications hh"
+subtitle = "my publications HH"

 [content]